mrs-brubotics/droneswarm_brubotics/README.md

 For a list of main features see [the list provided by CTU](https://github.com/ctu-mrs/mrs_uav_system#system-properties).
 Additionally we provide distributed control algorithms which have stronger correcness (i.e., safety, performance, computational efficiency, robustness) guarantees compared to several of the control algorithms provided by CTU as the latter rely heavily on more failure-prone user-tuned heuristics.

 ## Documentation
-The primary source of documentation of this project is explained here TODO[add tutorial link], but we also recommend to go through [CTU's documentation](https://ctu-mrs.github.io/).
+The primary source of documentation of this project is explained here [documentation package](https://github.com/mrs-brubotics/documentation_brubotics), but we also recommend to go through [CTU's documentation](https://ctu-mrs.github.io/).
+We advise all new users to read through all tutorials and README files of all packages before using this system.
 Take a look around the packages (each contains its own README), explore the launch files and be able to read the code, which we strive to keep readable.
 If issues arrise related to the brubotics systems open an issue [here](https://github.com/mrs-brubotics/droneswarm_brubotics/issues), if it is related to CTU's mrs_uav_system then open an issue [here](https://github.com/ctu-mrs/mrs_uav_system/issues).
 The system follows a description presented in the article: TODO[add link to tutorial style article similar as ctu]

 ## Unmanned Aerial Vehicles